Ordisoftware/Hebrew-Calendar/README.md

 ## Download

-**What's new in the latest version 8.10**
+**What's new in the latest version 9.0**

-- Fixed showing linked parashah even if not linked.
+- Added celebration verses board.
+- Some fixes and improvements.

 [Last release](https://github.com/Ordisoftware/Hebrew-Calendar/releases/latest)